meerens/shecodes-plus/README.md

 - Fix alignment of units (ok in browsers, not on mobile)?

+  > 📌 SOLVED by wrapping the | in an anchor element.
+Found no clear answer on why vertical-align doesn't work on mobile (appears to be the device size being below a certain threshold), putting line-height to 1 for both classes gave the best solution for now.

 ### Search Bar

 - Remove blue auto-focus colour for search bar and current location button

   > SOLVED by removing box shadow on :focus (btn) and using !important (Specificity) to overwrite bootstrap CSS for form-control ([MDN Web Docs > Specificity](https://developer.mozilla.org/en-US/docs/Web/CSS/Specificity) || [CSS Tricks > When using !important is the right choice](https://css-tricks.com/when-using-important-is-the-right-choice/))

+- Add country code to city output

 - Add CSS ease-in-out when hovering over search bar